The Woodbury Public Library offers a wide variety of online resources that are available at the library.

 Two of our public computers are also equipped with a free self-service scanner.
 Patrons may use the scanners to scan photos, documents, etc., to be saved in a digital format, edited or sent via email.

 All public computers are equipped with easily-accessed front USB ports, and patrons are welcome to use these to save files to flash drives, keychain drives, etc. We have USB keychain drives available for sale at the Reference Desk for $5.00 each.
 All public computers can print black-ink copies, which should be retrieved at the Reference Desk.
-There is no charge for up to five copies per user per day; quantities over that amount cost 15 cents per page.
+There is no charge for up to two copies per user per day; quantities over that amount cost 10 cents per page.** A ‘page’ is one printed side; double-sided printouts will be counted as 2 pages.
+Patrons are responsible for payment of all copies that they caused to be printed, and payment must be in cash – we do not accept debit or credit cards.
+It is suggested that patrons use the ‘Print Preview’ command to determine how many pages a print request may create before printing.
+Please pay for copies at the Reference Desk upstairs

 Computers are available on a first-come, first-served basis; reservations are not accepted.
 A staff member can assist you in logging on to the computers.
-Please be aware that by using the computers at the Woodbury Public Library, you are agreeing to comply with the library’s Electronic Resource Policy.
-For more information about our Electronic Resource Policy, or for a printed copy, please see our Policies page or ask any staff member.
+Please be aware that by using the computers at the Woodbury Public Library, you are agreeing to comply with the library’s Computer Use Policy.

 Network Mode: Infrastructure